-Expanded polystyrene (EPS) resists mold & fungi per ASTM C1338 and has no nutritional value for insects.
+Expanded Polystyrene (EPS) resists mold & fungi growth per ASTM C1338 and has no nutritional value for insects.
 To protect against termites place adequate physical barriers such as membranes around below-grade EPS.

 Solubility: Insoluble in water and in general chemically inert.
 EPS dissolves in hydrocarbons (e.g. fuels, oils, tar), organic solvents (e.g. acetone/ketones, benzene, paint thinner), ethers, esters, aldehydes and amines.
 Capillarity: None

 UV-light surface degradation: white EPS can be exposed to direct sunlight for a few weeks.
 Prolonged exposure to ultraviolet light creates a yellow dust on the surface of EPS products which has negligible impact on the products' properties but may require removal before adhering other materials such as stucco or self-adhesive membranes.